arangodb/docs/3.11/indexing-working-with-indexes.md

 Other attributes may be necessary, depending on the index type.

 **type** can be one of the following values:
-- *persistent*: persistent index
+- `"persistent"`: persistent index
+- `"inverted"`: inverted index
+- `"ttl"`: time-to-live index
-- *fulltext*: fulltext index (deprecated from ArangoDB 3.10 onwards)
+- `"fulltext"`: fulltext index (deprecated from ArangoDB 3.10 onwards)
-- *geo*: geo index, with _one_ or _two_ attributes
+- `"geo"`: geo index, with _one_ or _two_ attributes
+- `"zkd"`: multi-dimensional index (experimental)

-**fields** is an array of attribute paths, containing the document attributes (or subattributes) to be indexed.
+**fields** is an array of attribute paths, containing the document attributes (or sub-attributes) to be indexed.
 Some indexes allow using only a single path, and others allow multiple.
 If multiple attributes are used, their order matters.

 If an attribute path contains an `[*]` extension (e.g. `friends[*].id`), it means that the index attribute value is treated as an array and all array members are indexed separately.
-This is possible with *persistent* indexes.
+This is possible with `persistent` and `inverted` indexes.

-**storedValues**: in indexes of type *persistent*, additional attributes can be stored in the index.
+**storedValues**: in indexes of type `persistent` and `inverted`, additional attributes can be stored in the index.
 These additional attributes cannot be used for index lookups or for sorting, but they can be used for projections.
 This allows an index to fully cover more queries and avoid extra document lookups.
 Non-existing attributes are stored as **null** values inside **storedValues**.